 I had a mixture of pre-made and homemade decorations.
-I found the banner and lanterns at Target.
-I ordered the removable stickers on Amazon (they were relocated to his room following the party).
+I found the banner and lanterns at Target and ordered the removable stickers on Amazon (they were relocated to his room following the party).
 Cups, napkins, silverware, confetti, and tablecloths came from Party City.

 I found this template for making R2-D2 cups.
 Since my cups were on the smaller side, I altered the size of the R2-D2 photos to fit these 3.33×4 inch labels and skipped making the tops.
 They were easy to just stick onto white cups.

 I used this template to make napkin lightsabers to wrap the silverware.
 Evan especially loved helping with these.